Tracey Woodburn

 anash@coastmountaincollege.ca

-The seeds of my career in learning began as a restless student, gazing out the window, longing for adventure… and the recess bell to ring.
-During this time, my curiosity and desire to explore and learn was often cultivated outside of the traditional classroom.
-It wasn’t until after high school that I realized learning was bigger than my restless self had first encountered.
+The seeds of Adam’s career in learning began as a restless student, gazing out the window, longing for adventure… and the recess bell to ring.
+During this time, the curiosity and desire to explore and learn were often cultivated outside of the traditional classroom.
+These beginnings in learning fuel Adam’s advocacy and passion for experiential place-based learning and the continued transformation of educational systems today.

-My journey in post secondary education began with a diploma in Ski Resort Management, was furthered with an undergrad in Outdoor Leadership and an MA in Environmental Education and Communication.
-Formal education helped to shape a strong foundation in experiential learning.
-And with this learning grew an openness to seeing educational possibilities both inside and beyond our classrooms with four walls.
+Adam has a diploma in Ski Resort Management, a BA in Outdoor Leadership, and an MA in Environmental Education and Communication.
+This formal education helped to shape a strong foundation in experiential learning while at the same time engendered an openness to seeing educational possibilities both inside and beyond our classrooms with four walls.

 vchinchilla@coastmountaincollege.ca